V1ltrr/OSINT-Basics/1) Advanced Google searches.md

 # Advanced Google searches
-Advanced Google search allows you to filter your search and thus obtain much more targeted and relevant results for your target.

-## Additional Informations
-All these commands can be added together using the prefix “OR” between each one.

-## Commands
-- ``targeted_keyword site:targeted-site.com`` ― return search results related to the targeted keyword from the targeted site

-- ``targeted_keyword filetype:targeted_type`` ― return search results related to the targeted keyword into your targeted file type

-# Advanced Google searches
 Advanced Google search allows you to filter your search and thus obtain much more targeted and relevant results for OSINT investigations, reconnaissance, and information gathering.

 ## Additional Informations